paul-hammant/tbd/content/game-changers/index.md

 Perforce and ClearCase bit into the corporate VCS market significantly.
 Both, as technologies, were open to any branching model and implementing teams chose differently.
-In the end, though, people's newfound willingness to experiment with multiple parallel active branches won out, and we had some dark years generally for Trunk-Based Development ahead.
+In the end, though, people's newfound willingness to experiment with multiple parallel active branches won out, and we had some dark years generally for Trunk-Based Development ahead, even if branch names sometimes included 'trunk'.
+Both Perforce and ClearCase has decent merge tracking, but Perforce was much faster on the wire.

 Microsoft installed a custom build of Perforce called "Source Depot".
 It took over from SLM/Slime (mentioned above).
-We're not sure, but Microsoft may have embraced the possibility of multiple active branches (rather than Trunk-Based Development) within their SourceDepot (SD) install from that moment.
+We are not sure, but Microsoft may have embraced the possibility of multiple active branches (rather than Trunk-Based Development) back then within their Source Depot (SD) setup.

 By contrast, Google installed Perforce (see below) and embraced a Trunk-Based Development model with it from the outset.
 They rose to every scaling challenge with extra tooling around it, including more than a few actual inventions of